 The AEFI Secretariat will share line-listing in excel (.xls) format with CDSCO for deaths and clusters on a weekly basis and all serious and severe cases on a monthly basis.
-Limited line list will be in excel format and will have state, age, sex, date of vaccination (DOV), antigens administered, manufacturing details (name, batch number and expiry date) and reason for reporting.
+Limited line list will be in excel format and will have state, age, sex, Date of Vaccination (DOV), antigens administered, manufacturing details (name, batch number and expiry date) and reason for reporting.
 CDSCO will share linelist details for vaccines relevant to the particular manufacturer with instructions that these are being shared with the MAH for internal review and not for investigations in the field.

-In addition to the state AEFI committee, causality assessments are also done at the national level by AEFI Secretariat.
-The causality assessment results in the form of a linelist are shared with the CDSCO for further analysis and necessary regulatory actions.
 In tandem is the process of signal management for vaccines being done at the AEFI Secretariat.
-A Signal Review Panel for vaccines assesses and reviews the detailed signal assessments bimonthly and the recommendations are then forwarded through the proper channel to CDSCO for further dissemination to MAHs.
+A Signal Review Panel for vaccines assesses and reviews the detailed signal assessments at regular interval and the recommendations are then forwarded through the proper channel to CDSCO for further dissemination to MAHs.
 A detailed process is outlined in further sections.

-2. ROLES AND RESPONSIBILITIES OF AUTHORITIES:
+2. ROLES AND RESPONSIBILITIES OF AUTHORITIES